color shape color shape

 CCA Training May Reduce ER Visits, Health Care Costs

 Research appearing in the March/April 2024 edition of the peer-reviewed journal Professional Case Management suggests the Center for Caregiver Advancement’s high-quality caregiver training contributes to reduced emergency room visits.
+It also appears to reduce healthcare costs.

 • Reduction in Hospitalizations